 Dr. Jones points out some medical problems with strict vegetarian diets.
 Enforcing veganism would result in widespread starvation and malnutrition.
 The evolutionary assumptions of the animal-rights movement serve to cheapen human life, refusing to recognize man as the sole image bearer.
 Thus the radical groups have committed acts of vandalism and endangered human life in the name of protecting animals.
-Organizations such as Humane Society take in millions of dollars and most of the money is spent in further fundraising and big salaries, and promoting radical political agendas.
+Organizations such as the Humane Society take in millions of dollars, and most of the money is spent in further fundraising and big salaries, and promoting radical political agendas.
 The more radical PETA actually kills 97% of the dogs in their “shelters.”
-PETA’s vice president has said: IF we really believe that animals have the same right to be free from pain and suffering at our hands, then of course we’re going to be blowing things up and smashing windows….”
+PETA’s vice president has said: IF we really believe that animals have the same right to be free from pain and suffering at our hands, then of course we’re going to be blowing things up and smashing windows.”

 Pete Singer, father of the animal-rights movements (and professor at Princeton University!) has said: “Christianity is our foe.
 If animal rights is to succeed, we must destroy the Judeo-Christian religious tradition.”

 The animal rights agenda is clearly not only unbiblical, but anti-Christian.
 It is not at all compatible with Christianity; but even among the severely morally corrupt animal-rights sentiments are heard.

 Hitler’s Luftwaffe commander Goering professed to “care” so much about animals that he threatened to commit to concentration camps those who still think they can continue to treat animals as inanimate property.
 Joseph Goebbels opined that “meat eating is a perversion in our human nature.”
 So they did not mind the torture and cruelty inflicted on human beings!